<img src="https://api.socedo.com/trk/3sBnW" alt="" width="1" height="1" style="display:none">

 The quickest way for you to end up in a spam folder is to mislead your recipient.
 And yet, many email marketers continue to use it.
 The subject line is compelling and engaging and promises the recipient something.
 Then, when a reader/viewer opens an email, one is taken in a different direction.

-This tactic may result in lots of opens and maybe even a few click-throughs.
-But consumers mostly feel misled, and they tend to trust your brand less.
+This tactic may result in many opens and maybe even a few click-throughs.
+However, consumers mostly feel misled and tend to trust your brand less.

 4. Use Storytelling When it Fits

 Many email marketers now use media, especially video, to show value or benefit to consumers.
-After all, research shows that the human brain processes visual content 60K faster than text.
-And it also retains visual information better.
+After all, research shows that the human brain processes visual content 60K faster than text and retains visual information better.

-A customer’s story, in video format, lends credibility and gives the recipient the ability to relate to someone just like him.
+A customer’s story in video format lends credibility and allows the recipient to relate to someone like him.
 It is selling in its most indirect way.

 Give your recipients a few ways to get to your landing page.
-You can have your URL as a link.
-So, you can say, “click here to get your savings right now.”
+You can include your URL as a link, such as “click here to get your savings right now.”
 The point is this: if you space these CTAs throughout your email, they serve as a reminder as it is read and make it more convenient.
 No one has to go back and look for your URL address to respond.

 6. Write Longer Emails if Appropriate

-You may have a story that you will tell in words rather than visually.
-It could be a personal one that will serve to build a relationship or greater trust.
-These longer emails will work if you are careful to break the points down into subheadings, so that content is “snackable.”
+You may have a story you will tell in words rather than visually.
+It could be a personal one that will build a relationship or greater trust.
+These longer emails will work if you carefully break the points down into subheadings so that the content is “snackable.”

 The other critical part is to make sure that they are grammatically correct.
 Good writing can be a challenge for some marketers.
-If this sounds like your issue, check over here to find not only writing samples but editors who will review, analyze, and fix your grammatical errors.
+If this sounds like your issue, check over here to find writing samples and editors who will review, analyze, and fix your grammatical errors.

 7. Keep Your Brand Voice and Tone Consistent